rackerlabs/docs-core-infra-user-guide/cloud_interfaces/GUI/index.rst

 -  view and change resource limits

-The Cloud Control Panel may be the only interface needed by many users, especially if you don’t need to heavily automate the management of your cloud resources.
+The Cloud Control Panel may be the only interface you use, especially if you don't need to heavily automate the management of your cloud resources.

 Contents: